-The Energy Performance Certificate and this Recommendations Report for this building were produced following an energy assessment undertaken by an assessor accredited by BRE (www.breassessor.co.uk), an Approved Organisation Appointed by Scottish Ministers.
+The Energy Performance Certificate and Recommendations Report for this dwelling were produced following an energy assessment undertaken by an assessor accredited by Elmhurst, an Approved Organisation appointed by Scottish Ministers.
 The certificate has been produced under the Energy Performance of Buildings (Scotland) Regulations 2008 from data lodged to the Scottish EPC register.
-You can verify the validity of this document by visiting www.scottishepcregister.org.uk and entering the report reference number (RRN) printed at the top of this page.

-Andrew Sykes Assessor's name: BREC000727 Assessor membership number: Company name/trading name: J&E Shepherd Address:
+Assessor's name: Mr. Ryan Stewart Assessor membership number: EES/008675

+Company name/trading name: Hardies Property & Construction Consultants